Donald Tiripano

 Donald Tatenda Tiripano (born 17 March 1988) is a Zimbabwean cricketer, who plays for the national team.
 He is a right-arm fast bowler and tail-ended batsman.

 Domestic career

-He was the leading run-scorer in the 2017–18 Logan Cup for Mountaineers, with 678 runs in eight matches.
+Tiripano was the leading run-scorer in the 2017–18 Logan Cup for Mountaineers, with 678 runs in eight matches.
 He was the leading wicket-taker in the 2018–19 Logan Cup, with 25 dismissals in six matches.
 In December 2020, he was selected to play for the Mountaineers in the 2020–21 Logan Cup.

 International career

-He was named in Zimbabwe squad for Afghanistan tour of Zimbabwe.
-He made his One Day International (ODI) debut at Queens Sports Club against Afghanistan where he took 2/51 in overs as Zimbabwe won by 6 wickets.
+He was named in the Zimbabwe squad for Afghanistan tour of Zimbabwe.
+He made his One Day International (ODI) debut at Queens Sports Club against Afghanistan where he took 2/51, as Zimbabwe won by 6 wickets.